 3. Network adapter 3 for the HA port group

-The Cisco VSG VM network adapter 1, network adapter 2, and network adapter 3 are carrying the data VLAN, the HA VLAN, and the management VLAN.
+The Cisco VSG VM network adapter 1, network adapter 2, and network adapter 3 are carrying the data VLAN, the HA VLAN, and the management VLAN respectively.

 OVA Installation Behavior

-During OVA installation, the following error message may be seen:
+During OVA installation, the following error message might appear: